-School is out and summer is here, which means it’s time to head outside for some summer fun!
-Even though many of us are taking a break from schoolwork and classes, it doesn’t mean we should stop learning.
-Whether you’re on vacation, hanging out at home, or relaxing with friends, you can still be a year-long learner.
+School is out and summer is here, which means it’s time for kids and teens to head outside for some summer fun!
+Even though students are taking a break from schoolwork and classes, it doesn’t mean they should stop learning.
+Whether they’re on vacation, hanging out at home, or relaxing with friends, youth can still be year-long learners.

-To help you out, we’ve compiled a list of 5 Summer STEM Activities that are easy, educational, and fun!
+To help you and your kids out, we’ve compiled a list of 5 Summer STEM Activities that are easy, educational, and fun!
 And best of all, most of these projects require materials you may already have at home.
 Have fun!

 Make A Popsicle Stick Catapult 🎯

-Young inventors and engineers, unite!
-Celebrate summer with this exciting invention.
-This popsicle stick catapult project will teach you how to build a simple machine that launches objects!
+This exciting invention is perfect for young inventors and engineers!
+Our popsicle stick catapult project will teach you how to build a simple machine that launches objects!
 Grab some popsicle sticks, a rubber band, and a couple other items to put the catapult together, then go outside to see how far you can catapult various objects!

 You can adjust your catapult to make it taller, larger, and stronger.
 Experiment with your own design to find out what works best!
 Just remember to be safe and never point your catapult at another person.